Frikadellers – Danish meat balls

 I remember the last time we were in Denmark our hostess made us some delicious pork loin (wrapped in bacon!) for dinner – it was really fantastic.

-You will need to make a large batch as they will disappear in no time, I guarantee!
-They are great to make for a buffet or for drinks snacks.
+If you make these frikadellers you will need to make a large batch as they will disappear in no time, I guarantee!
+They are great to make for a buffet or for snacks with drinks.
+They work very well as finger food at any occasion in fact.

-You can keep them in the fridge in an airtight box – I think they are better cold.
+You can keep them in the fridge in an airtight box – and in fact, I think they are probably better when eaten cold.

 If you cannot find pork sausage meat, you can buy some nice pork sausages and squeeze the meat out by hand.
 I did this for the ones in the picture.

-I hope you enjoy trying them and let me know how you get on!
+I hope you enjoy trying these and please let me know how you get on in the comments section below!

 How to make this Frikadeller Recipe

-The delicious Danish meatballs are great to snack on or as an accompaniment to a roast chicken or turkey dinner.
-Serve up warm or cold.
-Frikadellers - Danish meat balls
+These delicious Danish meatballs are great to snack on or as an accompaniment to a roast chicken or turkey dinner.

 Ingredients